 Youth movements are relatively underdeveloped in Latin America.
 The only exception is Cuba where membership in the Young Pioneers is virtually mandatory.
 There are small Scout organizations in each Latin American country.
 Reflecting the middle-class origin of Scouting, few boys in most countries are able to participate.
 As far as we can tell, Scouting is a relatively small movement throughout Latin America.
 The largest Scouting organization appears to be Argentina.
 The only country with a mass youth movement is the Cuba with its virtually compulsory Young Pioneer organization.
 Hopefully our Latin American readers will provide us some information about youth groups in their countries.
+Youth groups except in totalitarian societies like Cuba are primarily middle-class organizations whichg limits participation in poor contries with relatively small middle classes.

 The largest Scouting organization in Latin America appears to be Argentina.
 As far as we know Scouting is the only importangt uniformed youth group.
 We have few details on Argentinde Scouting.
 There appears to be a separate Catholic Scouting association.
 We are not sure if any other youth groups have been active in Argentina.
 There does appear to be a popular youth hostel movement in Argentina.